 Originally from Columbia, MD, Sean joined SEAS in 2017.
-Within the office, some of Sean's responsibilities include working with first year students, managing SEAS programming and training initiatives, and overseeing office communication.
+Within the office, some of Sean's responsibilities include working with first year students, managing SEAS programming and training initiatives, and overseeing the Campus Accessibility Adivsory Committee.
 Prior to Brown, he earned a BA, MA, and JD from Boston College.
 In his last year of law school, Sean worked at the U.S. Dept of Education Office for Civil Rights, focusing on cases involving disability rights regulation, race admissions standards in higher ed, and Title IX.
 While at BC Sean also served as a graduate assistant in the Thea Bowman AHANA & Intercultural Center, where he coordinated a weekend retreat on racial identity development.
 Sean proudly identifies as biracial, and loves basketball and anything nerd-related!

 Erin is a RI native who has been at Brown for 25 years.
 She began in the Residential Life Office in 1992 and then joined the SEAS Office (formerly DSS) in 2000.
 She received the Presidential Achievement Award for Service in 2001, the Campus Life Excellence Award for Service in 2012 and the Excellence Award for Diversity in 2016.
 Erin's responsibilities consist of scheduling ASL interpreting and CART for students, assisting employees with disability related parking accommodations, connecting the Brown community to the SEAS shuttle, processing financials, note providing support and maintaining/updating our database.
 Erin enjoys spending time with her family, traveling, listening to music and attending sporting events.